solter/pyTutorial/README.md

 ```
 This imports the module quad_class (note that this is the filename without the .py extension),
 and names it qc for future use.
-Try reading the docstrings for the module and quadrateic_Equation class by using the built in
+Try reading the docstrings for the module and quadratic_Equation class by using the built in
 help command:
 ```Python
 >>> help(qc)